 According to Wang Chi, Director of the National Space Science Centre of CAS, the mission aims to capture a more complete picture of solar wind–magnetosphere interaction through global imaging.

-The satellite uses soft X-ray and ultraviolet imaging techniques to reconstruct large-scale magnetospheric dynamics under solar wind influence.
-It applies a “CT scan” approach to Earth’s magnetosphere.
-Scientists often describe this approach as a “CT scan” of Earth’s magnetosphere.
-With long-term continuous observations, SMILE is expected to improve space weather understanding and support space-based infrastructure safety.
+The satellite uses soft X-ray and ultraviolet imaging techniques to reconstruct large-scale magnetospheric dynamics under solar wind influence — an approach scientists often compare to a “CT scan” of Earth’s magnetic environment.
+Long-term observations are expected to improve understanding of space weather and help protect satellites, navigation systems, and power infrastructure.

 SMILE carries jointly developed payloads from China and Europe.
 China is responsible for the satellite platform, mission control, ground support systems, and scientific application systems.
 It also leads the development of three key instruments: the ultraviolet auroral imager, the low-energy ion analyser, and the magnetometer.